-Such temperatures and sub – tropical climate is usually found in some areas of USA like Texas, California, Hawaii, Florida, Puerto Rico etc. Also, the climatic conditions found in the southern India, New Zealand, South Africa, Peru, Australia, Malaysia, Vietnam etc are quite suitable for cultivating Avocado.
+Such temperatures and subtropical climate are usually found in some areas of the USA like Texas, California, Hawaii, Florida, Puerto Rico, etc. Also, the climatic conditions found in southern India, New Zealand, South Africa, Peru, Australia, Malaysia, Vietnam, etc are quite suitable for cultivating Avocado.
 This fruit is of great use to one’s health and it can be eaten with a variety of things in multiple ways.
-It can be used in milkshakes, sweet and savored dishes and also as ingredient in vegetarian and non – vegetarian food items.
+It can be used in milkshakes, sweet and savored dishes and also as an ingredient in vegetarian and non-vegetarian food items.

 How many calories are there in an Avocado?

 The table given below shows the calories present in different servings of avocado:

 |150 Grams (1 cup)||240|

 |½ Avocado (Medium)||130|

 |1 Whole Avocado||322|